dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 The callback is triggered `every time a message is received from the vehicle <https://github.com/dronekit/dronekit-python/issues/60>`_
 (whether or not the observed attribute changes).
 Callback code may therefore choose to cache the result and only report changes.
-For example, the following code can be used in the callback to only print output when the value of :py:attr:`Vehicle.rangefinder <droneapi.lib.Vehicle.rangefinder>` changes.
+For example, the following code can be used in the callback to only print output when the value of :py:attr:`Vehicle.rangefinder <dronekit.lib.Vehicle.rangefinder>` changes.

 .. code:: python